 Moda Core is 60", why is that?

 A short length helps you stand in the right place on the surfboard.
-When a Moda-based surfboard flexes, the water is pushing the board around your feet.
-This means standing in the right place is important for the board to flex properly, and for our internal wood core, that only happens if each foot is on either side of the core's widest point.
+When a Moda-based surfboard flexes, the water is pushing the board to curve around your feet.
+This means standing in the right place is important for the board to flex properly, and for our internal wood core, that only happens if each foot is on either side of the core's mid-point.
 You don't have to stand centered on the board, but a traditional on-tail stance doesn't work at all because that doesn't leave any board behind you for the water to push and keep the center flex positive.

 What's the difference between flex stiff/softness and flex pattern?

 General flex, usually described by "stiffness" and "softness", is relative between two boards.
 Surfboard A is overall stiffer or softer compared to surfboard B.